-I just love giving this particular lecture.
-Little excites my students these days, they have difficulty relating to the main issues of the past, their lives are simply too removed to contemplate such past human difficulties with any resonance.
+I just love giving this particular lecture, our virtual classroom is state of the art providing an enhanced 3D environment.
+But still, little excites my students these days, they have difficulty relating to the main issues of the past, their lives are simply too far removed to contemplate such past human difficulties with any resonance.
+This lecture however gets them going, most even stop flying about the virtual space and some even limit their neural link to just the 3D class, amazing!

 Anyway, getting back to the point here, introducing the topic is a joy.
 The look of shear incredulity on their faces when I explain that there existed a ‘lottery system’ where one individual literally overnight became ‘a winner’ and gained the equivalent of a thousand or more total lifetime Shares.
 (These lotteries were a totally cynical way for the government to raise extra taxes by enticing mainly the poorer people in the society to bet with almost no chance of winning, and yes, their general understanding of maths was also poor).